azureprizm/TV_Renamer/README.md

 2. Read MKV metadata using `mkvmerge -J`.
 3. Estimate the number of episodes from the total runtime.
 4. Look for chapter markers near expected episode boundaries.
+5. Use chapter split points when they are available.
+6. If chapters are missing, try local IMDb episode runtimes.
-5. Fall back to evenly spaced runtime splits if chapter markers are missing.
+7. If IMDb data is unavailable, fall back to evenly spaced runtime splits.
+8. Optionally refine fallback split points with ffmpeg.
-6. Show the proposed split timestamps.
+9. Show the proposed split timestamps.
-7. Ask for confirmation before splitting.
+10. Ask for confirmation before splitting.
-8. Rename and move each split episode sequentially.
+11. Rename and move each split episode sequentially.

 Example: